Price is moving slowly sideways and slightly lower which fits with the wave count.

 The main wave count remains valid.
 The alternate bullish wave count is reduced in probability.
 The bearish wave count also remains valid.

-Click on the charts below to enlarge.
+This analysis is published about 5:10 p.m.
+EST. Click on charts to enlarge.

 Main Bullish Wave Count.

 This bullish wave count expects a new bull market began at 666.79 for a cycle wave V. Within cycle wave V primary waves 1 and 2 are complete.
 Within primary wave 3 intermediate wave (1) is complete at 1,850.84.
 Intermediate wave (2) is most likely an incomplete expanded flat correction.

 The aqua blue trend lines are very important.
 Draw them on the weekly chart (as shown in the bearish alternate chart at the end of this analysis) and copy them over to the daily chart.
 While price remains above the lower of these two trend lines I will assume that the trend remains upwards; the trend remains the same until proven otherwise.